-- > generating and transmitting reports in its area within its remit: - > preparing and verifying methods of measuring/assessing liquidity risk, as well as implementing and maintaining said methods within calculation applications.
+- > identifying the Group's liquidity risk; - supporting the definition of policies and processes for liquidity risk management; - measuring and assessing exposure to liquidity risk both on a going concern basis and in stress scenarios; - verifying compliance with the limits defined; - working with the involved functions to prepare and formally draft a Contingency Funding Plan; - > generating and transmitting reports in its area within its remit: - > preparing and verifying methods of measuring/assessing liquidity risk, as well as implementing and maintaining said methods within calculation applications.

-The Internal Audit Department is responsible for third-tier controls of liquidity risk and performs said controls not only for the Parent Company, but also for Banking Group Companies, both under specific outsourcing agreements that govern the provision of audit service, and in an institutional capacity as a function of the Parent Company of the Banking Group.
+The Internal Audit Department is responsible for third-line controls of liquidity risk and performs said controls not only for the Parent Company, but also for Banking Group Companies, both under specific outsourcing agreements that govern the provision of audit service, and in an institutional capacity as a function of the Parent Company of the Banking Group.